-We have audited the accompanying consolidated balance sheets of U.S. Goldmining Inc. (formerly, BRI Alaska Corp.) and subsidiaries (the "Company") as of November 30, 2023 and 2022, the related consolidated statements of operations and comprehensive loss, stockholders' equity (deficit) and cash flows, for each of the two years in the period ended November 30, 2023, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2023 and 2022, and the results of its operations and its cash flows for each of the two years in the period ended November 30, 2023, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of U.S. GoldMining Inc. and subsidiaries (the "Company") as of December 31, 2024, December 31, 2023 and November 30, 2023, the related consolidated statements of operations and comprehensive loss, stockholders' equity (deficit) and cash flows for the year ended December 31, 2024, one-month period ended December 31, 2023, and year ended November 30, 2023, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024, December 31, 2023 and November 30, 2023, and the results of its operations and its cash flows for the year ended December 31, 2024, one-month period ended December 31, 2023, and year ended November 30, 2023, in conformity with accounting principles generally accepted in the United States of America.